Oakley Art House is currently looking for residents for the 2023-2024 season.

 The Oakley Art House is a safe space to make decisions and we believe in the power of community in shaping our creative decisions.
 A community only grows stronger with diversity, and it is our goal to help create those diverse connections to help better shape the kind of artist you can become.

 Mature, meaningful conversation about your work is a learned skill that is critical for understanding and improving your craft, fostering creative atmosphere, and ultimately, enriching the culture around you.
-Through weekly meetings, we hope to explore our inspirations, processes, and artistic outputs so that we might better understand our motivations and produce strong pieces of work.
+Through consistent meetings, we hope to explore our inspirations, processes, and artistic outputs so that we might better understand our motivations and produce strong pieces of work.

 Discussions in goal setting and accountability